karlmorris/AudiobookPlayer/README.md

 Binding to this library returns an instance of AudiobookService.MediaControlBinder, which provides an interface to all supported features.
 Progress reporting is supported via a handler.

-Your application must declare the android.permission.INTERNET permission to use this library.